Accurately simulating core-collapse self-interacting dark matter halos: Isolated halo evolution

 The projected logarithmic density profile slope, $\gamma_\mathrm{2D}$, shows a similar behaviour.
 In Fig.~\ref{fig:logslope_vs_mass}, we give $\gamma_\mathrm{2D}$ as a function of the enclosed mass $M_{<r_\mathrm{2D}}$.
 The two quantities can be inferred from observations via gravitational lensing analysis.
-Here, we use our highest-resolved simulation, which models the halo in isolation.
+Here we use our most highly resolved simulation, which models the halo in isolation.
 The figure shows how the system evolves in the $\gamma_\mathrm{2D}$--$M_{<r_\mathrm{2D}}$ plane considering several radii, $r_\mathrm{2D}$.
-It is visible that not only does the enclosed mass make a turn during the collapse phase, as discussed above, but also the density slope starts to become flatter at a specific point in time.
-Similar to the enclosed mass, this turn occurs earlier at larger radii.
+It can be seen that not only does the enclosed mass make a turn during the collapse phase, as discussed above, but the density slope also starts to become flatter at a specific point in time.
+Similarly to the enclosed mass, this turn occurs earlier at larger radii.
 Interestingly, $\gamma_\mathrm{2D}$ turns even earlier to becoming flatter than the projected enclosed mass starts to decrease.

 In addition to the results above, we also show how the enclosed mass evolves for our simulations employing a minimum time step.
 The results for all three of them are given in Fig.~\ref{fig:enclosed_mass_min_tstep}.
-It is visible that for the late phase that we would hardly be able to simulate without imposing a minimum time step, the values for the enclosed masses differ significantly between the different runs.
+The figure shows that for the late phase that we would hardly be able to simulate without imposing a minimum time step; the values for the enclosed masses differ significantly between the different runs.
 As a result, cosmological simulations employing a minimum for the allowed time step may overestimate the collapse time and underestimate the density at the halo centre.
 But importantly, they may also overestimate the mass of the halo within the scale radius of the initial NFW profile or larger radii.
 As a consequence, the ability of SIDM simulations to explain gravitational lensing signals supposedly arising from fairly concentrated objects can be easily overestimated.